duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_advanced_handle_functions.md

 In some cases, you may need to generate the data files you will `slurp` from the share directory.
 If so, please put the required generation scripts in the Goodie's `share` directory.
 While **shell scripts are preferred**, your scripts can be written in the language of your choice.

 As an example, the [CurrencyIn Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/share/goodie/currency_in) uses a [combination of Shell and Python scripts](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/share/goodie/currency_in) to generate its input data, `currency.txt`.

+## Stylesheets

+Goodies not using structured answers can use custom stylesheets from the `share` directory.
+A `.css` with the same filename as the directory is automatically included along with the Goodie's output.
+For example, the [DDG::Goodie::RegexCheatSheet package](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/RegexCheatSheet.pm) uses the directory [share/goodie/regex_cheat_sheet] and has an automatically included stylesheet (https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/share/goodie/regex_cheat_sheet/regex_cheat_sheet.css).